spectrum-health-systems/Previous-Versions/README.md

-# Abatab Previous Versions
+# Previous Versions

-In order to keep the Abatab repositories clean, previous versions of Abatab development and Community Releases are stored here.
+In order to keep the Abatab-related repositories clean, previous versions are stored here.

-## Development/
+## Abatab/

-Previous Abatab development releases are stored here.
+Abatab *development releases* are stored here.

 ## Community releases/

-Previous Abatab Community Releases are stored here.
+Abatab *Community Releases* are stored here.

-## Archival process
+# Archival process

 This is the process to archive previous versions: